gem/oq-engine/ansible/oqengine/README.md

 Example of usage
 ----------------

-To use this role you need to have ansible installed on a control machine from what you can control the execution of the tasks to the server.
-Follow an example of installation ansible in one virtual environment
+To use this role you need to have ansible installed on the control machine.
+Here is how to install ansible in a virtual environment:

-    python3.8 -m venv venv
+    $ python3 -m venv venv
-    source venv/bin/activate
+    $ source venv/bin/activate
-    pip install ansible
+    $ pip install ansible
     Successfully installed MarkupSafe-1.1.1 PyYAML-5.3.1 ansible-2.10.3 ansible-base-2.10.3 cffi-1.14.3 cryptography-3.2.1 jinja2-2.11.2 packaging-20.4 pycparser-2.20 pyparsing-2.4.7 six-1.15.0

- After the installation of ansible you have to define an file to use as inventory, for example you can define hosts file as follow
+ After the installation of ansible you have to define an file to use as inventory, for example you can define the hosts file as follow

     [servers]
     192.168.22.21 vm_name=vm-centos-7-01
     #
     controlmachine ansible_connection=local

- As you can see on that files you see also an entry for control machine to use in you want to execute the play on localhost.
+ As you can see it is also possible to execute the playbook on localhost.

- To istall the role, since it is not galaxy repo you need to create one requirements.yml ans use it with ansible-galaxy
+ To istall the role you need to create a requirements.yml file and use it with ansible-galaxy

     # from GitHub
     #
     - name: oqengine
       src: https://github.com/gem/oq-engine/

-  After you can install it:
+Then you can install it:

-     ansible-galaxy install -r requirements.yml
+     $ ansible-galaxy install -r requirements.yml

      Starting galaxy role install process

      - extracting oqengine to /home/users/.ansible/roles/oqengine
      - oqengine was installed successfully

-   To run the playbook just use the ansible way on all systems listed in servers section of inventory file:
+To run the playbook on all systems listed in servers section of inventory file:

       ansible-playbook -i hosts  oqengine.yml

-   the oqengine.yml file is the follow:
+The oqengine.yml file is the following:

       - hosts: servers
         become: yes